-According to Sellbrite, here’s a list of Best eCommerce MarketPlaces for Online Sellers:
+According to Sellbrite, here’s a list of the Best eCommerce MarketPlaces for Online Sellers:

 You can choose based on your Product and Location.

-Although, the majority of your focus and efforts should be dedicated towards sending Buyers to your own Website.
+Although, the majority of your focus and efforts should be dedicated to sending Buyers to your own Website.

-Creating Leads OR Finding Customers for your eCommerce Products are Not that difficult.
+Creating Leads OR Finding Customers for your eCommerce Products is Not that difficult.
 There are Customers for each and every product that exists, even weird ones.

-Fulfilling Orders Safely On-Time, Managing Communications, Making Sure that your Customers get Good Quality Product could be Hard.
+Fulfilling Orders Safely On-Time, Managing Communications, and Making Sure that your Customers get Good Quality Products could be Hard.
 But outsourcing companies to solve these problems can ease this work for your Business.